lucas874/swarm-composition-artifact/README.md

 * `README.md`: This document.

 ## Getting the Artifact
-To artifact is freely available at Zenodo following [this link](https://zenodo.org/records/15223873?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImZjY2UyYTliLWFlMmEtNDdmNi1hNzU3LWE4ODNhNGQ4NWVkYyIsImRhdGEiOnt9LCJyYW5kb20iOiI3MTIyNWQ2OGFmZjIyMmU3YmVjYzc5NGI5Yjc2OGQzZSJ9.8cdbVWxttB6iCsvKCClUxb2DbJdb1WePAyx7PB7dOS_l6WZWZHAwaOdYp7yzRCZtx6ISY9vDU27Hw-cTCpZHBQ).
+The artifact package is freely available at Zenodo following [this link](https://zenodo.org/records/15223873?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImZjY2UyYTliLWFlMmEtNDdmNi1hNzU3LWE4ODNhNGQ4NWVkYyIsImRhdGEiOnt9LCJyYW5kb20iOiI3MTIyNWQ2OGFmZjIyMmU3YmVjYzc5NGI5Yjc2OGQzZSJ9.8cdbVWxttB6iCsvKCClUxb2DbJdb1WePAyx7PB7dOS_l6WZWZHAwaOdYp7yzRCZtx6ISY9vDU27Hw-cTCpZHBQ).
 In addition, the artifact is also available at ...

 ## Reproducing the Experimental Results (for the "Artifact Evaluated -- Functional" badge)

+Two experimental claims are made in the paper (**Section 7.3**):
+1. In the section **Performance Results (p.
+23)**, we claim that the compositional Algorithm 1 is faster and more scalable than the "exact" algorithm, which suffers from the the exponential blow-up of the composition.
+These results are plotted **Figure 8 (p.
+24)**.
+2. In the section **Accuracy Results (p.
+23)**, we claim that the "exact" algorithm yields smaller subscriptions than Algorithm 1.
+For our benchmark suite, we found that the "exact" algorithm requires roles to subscribe to about 22.2% of all events in a protocol on average and Algorithm 1 requires roles 29.8% of all events on average.
+These results are plotted in **Figure 9 (p.
+24)**.

-To reproduce the experiments presented in Section 7.3 of the paper please `cd` to the directory extracted from the archive package, then run:
+To reproduce the experiments presented in Section 7.3, please `cd` to the directory extracted from the archive package, then run:
 ```bash
 bash run.sh
 ```